SiddhantGupta14/weatherAssignment/README.md

 React Weather App
-This is a simple weather application built with React.
+is a simple weather application built with React.
 It allows users to search for weather information by city name and displays the current weather conditions.

 Features
 Search: Users can search for weather information by entering a city name.